Lucero v. United States (1869): Ruling

-The supreme court ruled that Pueblo Land was not protected under the Nonintercourse act since people of Pueblo Descant were not legally considered natives.
-They saw the Pueblo Indians in what they called a positive light, meaning they were equal to the best Mexican and the best Americans.
-They were't savages like the native Americans protected by the Nonintercourse Act since they were civilized due to assimilating to Western Culture was their conclusion.
+The Supreme Court ruled that Pueblo land was not protected under the Nonintercourse Act since people of Pueblo descent were not legally considered natives.
+They saw the Pueblo Indians in what they called a positive light, meaning they were equal to the best Mexicans and the best Americans.
+Their conclusion was that they were not savages like the Native Americans protected by the Nonintercourse Act, since they were civilized due to assimilating to Western culture.
 They described the Pueblos as peaceful, quiet, and industrious people.
-With their apparent positive view of the Pueblo, they ruled that Pueblo Land could be sold since they weren't legally savages.
+With their apparent positive view of the Pueblo, they ruled that Pueblo land could be sold since they were not legally savages.

 Legacy and influence

-This wouldn't be the first time the status if Pueblo Indians was questioned.
+This would not be the first time the status of Pueblo Indians was questioned.
 In United States v.
-Joseph, the Supreme Court once again ruled that Pueblo Indians were not considered Indians since they didn't fit the perception of being savages that needed to be regulated.
+Joseph, the Supreme Court once again ruled that Pueblo Indians were not considered Indians since they did not fit the perception of being savages that needed to be regulated.

 During the Supreme Court case of United States v.
-Joseph in 1877, the issue of why Pueblo land wasn't federally protected was brought up.
+Joseph in 1877, the issue of why Pueblo land was not federally protected was brought up.
 It ruled that federally protected land only applied to land gained through a treaty between Indians and America.
-Since Pueblo land was obtained by Spain, it wasn't applicable.
-Thus it was once agin ruled that any non-pueblo person settling in Pueblo land was not violating the Non-intercourse act.
+Since Pueblo land was obtained by Spain, it was not applicable.
+Thus it was once agin ruled that any non-Pueblo person settling in Pueblo land was not violating the Non-intercourse act.

 In 1905, the New Mexican Supreme Court ruled that New Mexican Pueblos have to pay property taxes.
 Its ruling came from the decisions in Lucero and Joseph.
 However, Congress would intervene and pass an act to give Pueblos tax exemptions.
-There still continues to be a sale of Pueblo Land that is debated.
+There still continues to be a sale of Pueblo land that is debated.

-In modern times, people of indigenous descent have made lawsuits to regain lands.
-The ruling is that if an Indian group doesn't meet the criteria of being a tribe, then the land won't be given back.
+In modern times, people of Indigenous descent have made lawsuits to regain lands.
+The ruling is that if an Indian group does not meet the criteria of being a tribe, then the land will not be given back.
 In Montoya v.
 United States, the idea of what qualifies as an Indian was revisited and thus a definition of tribe was ruled.
 It was ruled that a tribe has to be a body of Indians of a similar race that is united under a leadership.

-The decision of Pueblo Indians not being protected was in affect for many years.
+The decision of Pueblo Indians not being protected was in effect for many years.
 The issue on if Pueblo were protected arose once again in 1912 when Felipe Sandoval was indicted due to trying to sell liquor to the Santa Clara Pueblo.
-He argued that Pueblos weren't federally protect.
-The district court thus ruled that the Pueblo were only racially Indians, but that wasn't enough to federally protect them.
-However, it was brought to the supreme court where it over tuned Lucero, ruling that Pueblo were now federally protected.
+He argued that Pueblos were not federally protected.
+The district court thus ruled that the Pueblo were only racially Indians, but that was not enough to federally protect them.
+However, it was brought to the Supreme Court where it overturned Lucero, ruling that Pueblo were now federally protected.
 This became known as United States v.
 Sandoval.